Messenger chatbots are hot and a big opportunity for all businesses that want to step up their marketing game.

 Food and Ordering Industry

 Ok, this may seem like a mainstream bot idea!
-As it is expected, the Dominos chatbot lets customers browse through the store find products, and then, with a few taps in a Facebook Messenger chatbot, find recipes for an upcoming meal.
+As it is expected, the Dominos messenger chatbot lets customers browse through the store find products, and then, with a few taps in a Facebook Messenger chatbot, find recipes for an upcoming meal.

 This is not a typical bot that just sends you a recipe.
 It is much more creative!
-Customers can select an emoji, like a jalapeno or a banana, and then see recipes that involve those products.
+Customers can select an emoji, like jalapeno or a banana, and then see recipes that involve those products.

 The chatbot lets customers mix and match by typing a word, selecting a cuisine (like Tex Mex), and adding an emoji to the text chat.
 They can also select keywords and choose recipes for special diets.